Materialnonmaterial

 The laboratory, in this sense, is a socio-material-technical infrastructure composed of instruments, materials, space, their arrangement and relations, but is equally composed of the scientists themselves.
 Daily acts of observation, adjustment, and improvisation sustain its operation.
 Knowledge is enacted through embodied practices - shared ways of doing, knowing and feeling.
 It is a social environment as much as a technical one, in which phenomena that cannot be directly perceived are produced, stabilised, and made legible.

-Much like art making, experimental quantum science is propositional, improvisational, and based in materials and technological processes and what they afford.
+Much like art making, experimental quantum science is experimental, improvisational, and based in materials and technological processes and what they afford.
 Working from this premise, Robinson developed a series of works in response, encompassing sculpture, sound, and textiles, presented as a sculptural installation.

 Spanning multiple materials, sculptural and perceptual registers, Robinson’s new body of work foregrounds the entangled relations between bodies, technologies, and materials through which fragile, imperceptible phenomena become materially and sensorially felt.